powiedl/parseUdemySeiteMitNotizen/README.md

 It is "ready" for now.

 ## The frontend
 Started to experiment with a possibility to edit the notes (Quill and react-quill).
 This broke the nicely rendering of the notes as HTML elements.
 Now I'm trying to get the nice rendering back - without loosing the possibility to edit the notes.
 Succeeded - nice rendering of notes as HTML elements is back and it is also possible to edit the notes.
-But as I start editing a note it will be displayed as "changed" (although at this moment I haven't changed anything).
+The "changed" is now triggered by an onChange event mit the source of user.
+Downside with this approach: If you add a character and then remove the same character again (so that the note looks the same at the beginning and after your "changes" it is still treated as "changed").
+But for now I will go with this solution.

 # Project contents